 Homeless families are more likely to be housed temporarily in flats or houses that are privately rented or leased by the council.
 If you, or anyone in your household has dependent children or are pregnant, you should only be placed in bed and breakfast in an emergency, and should not have to stay there for any longer than six weeks.

 In some areas, such as London and other large cities, there is a shortage of emergency accommodation.
 Some councils may use temporary accommodation outside their own area.

 How long is emergency housing for?

-You should be able to stay in the emergency accommodation until the council makes a decision about whether you are entitled to more help.
-The council will look into your application.
+You should be able to stay in the emergency accommodation whilst the council makes further enquiries into your situation and decides if you are entitled to longer-term help.

-- to refer you to another council because you don't have a local connection – this can only happen in some circumstances.
-You can stay in the accommodation provided by the council you applied to until the other council where you do have a local connection finds somewhere for you to live.
+If it decides to refer you to another council because you don't have a local connection, you can stay in the accommodation provided until the other council where you do have a local connection finds somewhere for you to live.
 You can't be sent to an area where you would be at risk of violence.